longevity-genie/longevity-genie/README.md

 Do not forget to put on your openai and langchain trace keys.
 In .env.template there are environment variables, fill them in with your keys and rename to .env.

+# DISCLAIMER

+The project is in active refactoring, part of features are temporally broken

 # Existing scripts

 Here are some additional scripts you may be interested in running.